LSSTDESC/CCL/README.md

 ```
 $ pip install pyccl
 ```
-This should work as long as `CMake` is installed on your system (see instructions below).
+This should work as long as `CMake` is installed on your system (if it doesn't follow the detailed instructions below).
 Once `CCL` is installed, take it for a spin by following some example notebooks [here](examples).

 ## Dependencies and requirements